jasongrimes/grimesit-mm/_pages/services.md

 ![full](/assets/images/feature-legacy.jpg){: .full}

 Respect the legacy.
-Software only survives long enough to grow old and messy because it's been providing genuine value to the business for a long time.
+Software only survives to grow old and messy because it's been providing genuine value to the business for a long time.

 Successful applications last, and technical debt accumulates.